-- interpret and synthesize information and ideas, - analyze and evaluate arguments, - construct hypotheses and support arguments, - select and apply scientific and other

-- appropriate methodologies, - integrate knowledge and experience to arrive at creative solutions, and - gather and assess information from printed sources, electronic sources, and observation.
+- Interpret and synthesize information and ideas, - Analyze and evaluate arguments, - Construct hypotheses and support arguments, - Select and apply scientific and other appropriate methodologies, - Integrate knowledge and experience to arrive at creative solutions, and - Gather and assess information from printed sources, electronic sources, and observation.
 II.
-Quantitative Skills
+Quantitative Skills Students must be able to:

-- solve quantitative and mathematical problems, - interpret graphs, tables, and diagrams, and - use statistics appropriately and accurately.
+- Solve quantitative and mathematical problems, - Interpret graphs, tables, and diagrams, and - Use statistics appropriately and accurately.
 III.
-Communication Skills
+Communication Skills Students must be able to:

-- read, observe, and listen with comprehension and critical perception, - communicate clearly, precisely, and in a well-organized manner, - demonstrate a large and varied vocabulary, - recognize and use a variety of communication forms and styles, and - use computer technologies for communication.
+- Read, observe, and listen with comprehension and critical perception, - Communicate clearly, precisely, and in a well-organized manner, - Demonstrate a large and varied vocabulary, - Recognize and use a variety of communication forms and styles, and - Use computer technologies for communication.
 IV.
-Aesthetic Skills
+Aesthetic Skills Students must be able to:

-- engage with and critically reflect on a work of creative expression, and - discuss their engagement with and critical reflection on a work of creative expression.

-Departmental Assessment of Discipline Specific Skills

-In addition to the assessment of institution-wide proficiencies, each academic department within the UW Colleges assesses discipline-specific proficiencies.
+- Engage with and critically reflect on a work of creative expression, and - Discuss their engagement with and critical reflection on a work of creative expression.
+Departmental Assessment of Discipline-Specific Skills In addition to the assessment of institution-wide proficiencies, each academic department within the UW Colleges assesses discipline-specific proficiencies.
 When assessing student mastery of these discipline-specific proficiencies, instructors use common standards developed within each department.
 The results from these assessment activities are used to improve student learning and teaching within the department.

-Your best start on a bachelor's degree and unlimited career opportunities

-Course Descriptions

-Although no single UW Colleges campus offers every course, each campus offers the essential liberal arts general education curriculum to prepare students for transfer to bachelor's degree programs with a major in almost any field they choose.
+Your best start on a bachelor's degree and unlimited career opportunities Course Descriptions Although no single UW Colleges campus offers every course, each campus offers the essential liberal arts general education curriculum to prepare students for transfer to bachelor's degree programs with a major in almost any field they choose.
 Check out the campus course schedule to learn which courses are offered at a particular UW Colleges campus.